UnknownRori/UnknownRori-PHP/core/docs/usage.md

 Database model will always assume that database table has primary key `id`.
 If necessarry, you may define `protected $primary_key` property on your model to specify a different column that serves as your model's primary key.

     protected $primary_key = 'posts_id';

+### Model Relationship

+Database table are often related to one another, for example blog post may have many comments or and order could be related to to the user who place it

+#### Defining Relationship

+Defining the relationship inside your model is very simple, by using protected object called hasMany or belongsTo

+##### Has Many

+A one-to-many relationship is used to define relationships where a single model is the parent to one or more child models.
+For example, a user may have an infinite number of posts.

+    <?php

+    namespace App\Model;

+    use App\Models\Posts;
+    use Core\Model;

+    class Users extends Model
+    {
+        protected $table = "users";
+        protected $hasMany = [Posts::class, 'users_id'];
+    }

+To use the relationship that we already define:

+    Users::find(1, 'hasMany');

+##### Belongs To

+Now that we can access all of a user's posts, let's define a relationship to allow a posts to access its parent user.
+To define the inverse of a hasMany relationship, define a relationship method on the child model which calls the belongsTo method:

+    <?php

+    namespace App\Models;

+    use App\Model\Users;
+    use Core\Model;

+    class Posts extends Model
+    {
+        protected $table = 'post';
+        protected $belongsTo = [Users::class, 'users_id'];
+    }

+To use the relationship that we already define:

+    Posts::find(1, 'belongsTo');

 ### List Method